 associate professor, director of studies 2nd cycle

-I am associate professor of cultural anthropology (2009) and, since 2012, senior lecturer at Uppsala University.
-As of 2014, I am the director of studies, advanced studies.
+I am associate professor of cultural anthropology and the director of studies, advanced studies.
 I am also the chair of the Swedish Anthropological Association.

 Starting from 1997, and with a focus on young adults coming of age in the shadows of civil war, I have conducted recurrent fieldwork in Acholiland, northern Uganda, where the Lord's Resistance Army (LRA) and other groups have been fighting the Ugandan government.